 The Biblical Studies and Christian Ministries Department encourages highly qualified majors with junior standing to consider pursuing departmental honors through rigorous research on various topics in disciplines of biblical studies, Christian ministries, or theology.
 This entails preparation of a research project or thesis under the guidance of the honors director during two of the student’s last four terms at Gordon.
 The minimum requirement for application to the honors program is a cumulative GPA of 3.50 in the major and 3.00 overall as of the first term of the student’s junior year.
 Also required are excellent research and writing skills, as demonstrated in the student’s course work.
-If a student’s research proposal receives approval from the honors director in consultation with the department chair, the candidate then submits the Research Course Form to the Registrar to enroll in BCM 471 and 472 (Research I and II), develops a substantial project or thesis, and defends the project/thesis orally to department faculty and fellow students (as appropriate for the project or thesis).
+If a student’s research proposal receives approval from the honors director in consultation with the department chair, the candidate then submits the Research Course Form to the Registrar to enroll in BCM 471 Research I (4cr.) and 472 II (4cr.), develops a substantial project or thesis, and defends the project/thesis orally to department faculty and fellow students (as appropriate for the project or thesis).

 Details: Preparing and Executing a Proposal

 Interested students should discuss their project or thesis ideas with a potential honors director—a faculty member whose teaching specialty is closest to the student’s area of interest, and who would ultimately become the honors director.
 It will be at this faculty member’s discretion (in consultation with other department members) as to whether the student’s academic record and topic ideas merit proceeding to the stage of preparing a proposal.

 Having given this approval, the honors director assists the student in the preparation of a proposal that will serve as the template for the developing project.
 A copy of the proposal will be kept on record by the department chair.

 The honors director will determine a timeframe for the project or thesis that acts as a syllabus for the course.
 This should be completed at the beginning of each research semester.